 You may already know that migraines are more common for women than men.
 While a health condition can’t be discriminatory, there are underlying factors that can lead one particular race, nationality, or sometimes even gendered to be predisposed to a certain condition.
-Here are 7 facts you may not have known about migraines and why they disproportionately affect women.
+Here are 7 facts you may not have known about the neurological condition and why it disproportionately affects women.

 #1 About 28 Million American Women Get Migraines